Trial set to begin for ex-Trump adviser Steve Bannon - ExBulletin

 The committee also noted that Trump fired Bannon from the White House in 2017 and therefore Bannon was a private citizen when he consulted with the then-president on the eve of the riot.

 I’m aware of the current concerns about publicity and bias and whether we can sit a jury that will be appropriate and fair, but as I’ve said before I think the proper route is to go through the process of seeing say, Nichols said Thursday, referring to the questioning of individual jurors before their selection.
-The judge said he intended to have a proper, fair and impartial jury.
+The judge said he intended to have a jury that “will be proper, fair and impartial.

 While the judge allowed the lawsuit to move forward, Nichols left open the possibility that the letters regarding Trump’s waiver of his privilege and Bannon’s offer to cooperate with the committee could be referenced at the lawsuit, saying the information was at least potentially relevant to Bannon’s defense.